abaldwin06/barking-bear-website/README.md

 Polished the copy on the hiking page
 Fixed the scrolling where it cuts off the top header Consolidated the css for service pages
+Fixed the link to subsection bugs, and the padding of sections

 ### Next
 - copy and details for the day camp page
-- copy and details for the training page
+- copy and details for the training page, add sub-links to training sub-services
 - copy and details for the boarding page - with petsitting insurance
-- separate out booking page
+- separate out booking page, update links to point to new page

 - add a banner to hiking page about waitlist
 - add a banner to daycamp about limited time offer about waitlist